 In 2012 Perkins appeared at the Sydney Writers' Festival and the Hay-on-Wye Festival through the Book Council's International Travel Fund.
 You can read an account of her time at these festivals by scrolling down to the Links and Media Clips section below.

-Emily Perkins will take up a teaching position at Victoria University of Wellington’s International Institute of Modern Letters in February 2013.
+Emily Perkins took up a teaching position at Victoria University of Wellington’s International Institute of Modern Letters in February 2013.